-Fiscal Year No. of Participants FY 2014 2,309
+Fiscal Year No. of Participants

+FY 2015 3,108

+FY 2014 +34.6% 2,309

-Methodology: FY2014 includes the number of participants receiving support through EED conference, presentations by invitation from partnering organizations, on-site and distance district-level presentations, webinars, and audio-conferences.
+Methodology: FY2015 includes the number of participants receiving support through EED conference, presentations by invitation from partnering organizations, on-site and distance district-level presentations, webinars, and audio-conferences.

-Analysis of results and challenges: In 2012, 2013, and 2014 the Department of Education & Early Development (DEED) measured performance for this target through attendance at an annual Teaching & Learning Support Institute sponsored by DEED.
+Analysis of results and challenges: For the past four years, the Department of Education and Early Development (DEED) measured performance for this target through attendance at an annual Teaching and Learning Support Institute sponsored by DEED.
 These two-day events designed to assist and support school districts in building awareness of the new English Language Arts and Mathematics standards, the new Alaska School Performance Index, and the requirements of new Educator Evaluation regulations with attendance at the Institute increasing for each of those three years.
 The Institute, however, is just one of many professional development supports related to implementation of statewide initiatives provided by DEED to educators across Alaska.
 Support to districts and organizations includes conference presentations, on-site and distance district in-service presentations, webinars, and facilitation of work groups, constituting some of the primary work conducted within DEED's Division of Teaching & Learning Support.
-Beginning in 2014, DEED will measure participation in all of these professional learning support to 2,309 educators.
+Beginning in 2014, DEED began measuring participation in all of these professional learning support activities in terms of the number of participants.
+As baseline data for 2014, DEED provided professional learning support to 2,309 educators.
 DEED's continuing challenge will be to provide relevant, timely, and targeted support to educators across Alaska effectively meeting their varied, unique needs.
+In 2015, in addition to the instructional support team, the division of Teaching and Learning Support (TLS) has included support provided by the alternative schools/Health team, the special education team, the child nutrition team, and the ESEA federal programs team.
+If TLS includes the E-module courses provided for all district staff to meet state mandated trainings, this number jumps to 16,180.

-Target #4: Provide support to school districts for Early Learning programs to assist communities, parents and caregivers in preparing children for school
+Target #5: Provide support to school districts for Early Learning programs to assist communities, parents and caregivers in preparing children for school

-Methodology: Pre-Kindergarten years represent the following: Fall 2009 Spring 2010 Spring 2011 Spring 2012 Spring 2013
+Methodology: Pre-Kindergarten years represent the following:

+Fall 2009

+Spring 2010 - Spring 2015